Lipschitz geometry of complex surfaces: analytic invariants and equisingularity

 For each node $v_i$ of\/ $\Gamma$, let\/ $\Gamma_{i}$ be $v_i$ union any attached bamboos.
 Then, with ``equivalence'' defined as in Definition \ref{def:equivalent pieces}, \begin{enumerate} \item the $B(1)$-pieces are equivalent to the sets $\pi({\cal N}(\Gamma_{j}))$ where $v_j$ is an \L-node; \item the polar pieces are equivalent to the sets $\pi({\cal N}(\Gamma_{j}))$ where $v_j$ is a \P-node; \item the remaining $B(q)$ are equivalent to the sets $\pi({\cal N}(\Gamma_{j}))$ where $v_j$ is a node which is neither an \L-node nor a \P-node; \item the $A(q,q')$-pieces with $q \neq q'$ are equivalent to the $\pi({ N}(\sigma))$ where $\sigma$ is a maximal string between two nodes. \end{enumerate} \end{proposition}

-A straightforward consequence of this is that to each node $v_j$ of $\Gamma$ one can associate the rate $q_{j}$ of the corresponding piece of the decomposition, and the graph $\Gamma$ with nodes weighted by their rates determines the geometric decomposition $ (X,0)=\bigcup_{i=1}^\nu (X_{q_i},0)\cup\bigcup_{i>j}(A_{q_i,q_j},0)\,$ up to equivalence, proving the unicity stated in Proposition \ref{prop:unicity}.
+We describe later how the geometric decomposition results from the inner one by modifying $\Gamma$ if necessary to a graph $\widehat\Gamma$ given by labeling some vertices on strings as nodes (after possibly extending the strings by blowing up).
+A straightforward consequence will be that to each node $v_j$ of $\widehat\Gamma$ one can associate the rate $q_{j}$ of the corresponding piece of the decomposition, and the graph $\widehat\Gamma$ with nodes weighted by their rates determines the geometric decomposition $ (X,0)=\bigcup_{i=1}^\nu (X_{q_i},0)\cup\bigcup_{i>j}(A_{q_i,q_j},0)\,$ up to equivalence, proving the unicity stated in Proposition \ref{prop:unicity}.

-Before proving Proposition \ref{prop:resolution} we give two examples. \begin{example} Let $(X,0)$ be the $D_5$ singularity with equation $x^2y + y^4 +z^2=0$.
+Before proving Proposition \ref{prop:resolution} we give two examples.
+They each have geometric decomposition the same as inner geometric decomposition; an example where the decompositions differ is Example \ref{ex:vvb}. \begin{example} Let $(X,0)$ be the $D_5$ singularity with equation $x^2y + y^4 +z^2=0$.
 Carrousel decompositions for its discriminant $\Delta$ are described in Example \ref{ex:D5 carrousel}.

 Let $v_1,\ldots,v_5$ be the vertices of its minimal resolution graph indexed as follows (all Euler weights are $-2$):